sigasi/sigasi_insights/content/manual/rules/verilog_style.md

 While occasionally intended, this construction is confusing, and often the result of a typo.
 Sigasi will flag a warning if an empty block is found (rule 1).
-In RTL code for synthesis, empty conditional branches in sequential code can cause unwanted latches generation.
+In RTL code for synthesis, empty conditional branches in sequential code can cause unwanted latch generation.
 There may be a couple of reasons why an empty block is present in your code:

-* It is an unintentional omission, and should be fixed to prevent an unexpected behavior.
+* It is an unintentional omission and should be fixed to prevent unexpected behavior.
 * Some functionality is not yet, or never will be, supported.
-In this case a $fatal (or similar) system task should be called.
+In this case, a `$fatal` (or similar) system task should be called.
 * It is intentionally blank.
-In this case a comment should explain the reason.
+In this case, a comment should clarify the reason why.

 ## File name does not match design unit